 - Endorsement to administer College Board/ACT exams on the school site.

 - Eligibility for joint accreditation status with the following:

 - Cognia (North Central Association, Southern Association, and Northwest Association accrediting organizations).

 - New England Association of Schools and Colleges.

 - Middle States Association (Elementary and/or Secondary).

 - Recognition of early education accreditation status in several states, allowing the program to receive higher reimbursement rates for subsidized children.
 (E-mail email@example.com to receive information on the state approval process).

-Interested in learning more about the accreditation process?
+Interested in learning more about the accreditation process for EE-12 schools?
 Take our Accreditation Quiz to cover items of initial eligibility and set up a consultation with your divisional accreditation team.
 (Note, if your school does not meet initial eligibility requirements, including the minimum enrollment numbers, you may be eligible for our Steps to School Improvement program.)